Tensor diagrams and cluster algebras: Main results

 While the cluster structure on $R_\sigma(V)\cong R_{a,b}(V)$ defined in Theorem~\ref{th:main} is independent of the choice of triangulation, it does critically depend on the signature~$\sigma$.
 In fact, fixing the parameters $a$ and~$b$ does not determine the cluster type of~$R_\sigma(V)$, nor whether $R_\sigma(V)$ is of finite or infinite type.
 See Figure~\ref{fig:boundary-signatures-5678}.

 For each signature~$\sigma$, there are choices of a triangulation~$T$ for which the construction of the quiver $Q(T)$ simplifies considerably.
-One such choice is presented in Section~\ref{sec:T-fan}, providing a totally explicit rule for determining the (extended) cluster type of~$R_\sigma(V)$ for any signature~$\sigma$.
+One such choice is presented in Section~\ref{sec:T-fan}, providing an explicit rule for determining the (extended) cluster type of~$R_\sigma(V)$ for any signature~$\sigma$.

 We next discuss the important special case $a=0$ (ring of invariants of $b$ vectors in \hbox{$3$-space}), or equivalently the case of monochromatic signature

 of type~$(0,b)$.
 As mentioned in Section~\ref{sec:cluster-algebras}, cluster structures in the rings~$R_{0,b}(V)$, and indeed in homogeneous coordinate rings of arbitrary Grassmannians ${\mathrm{Gr}}_{k,b}$, were described by J.~Scott~\cite{scott} and extensively studied thereafter (cf., e.g.,~\cite{gsv-book}).